-Commonly known as Aromatic Red Cedar, this wood has a strong and distinctive aroma.
+Commonly known as Eastern Red Cedar, this wood has a strong and distinctive aroma.
 It is soft with a fine even texture.
 The trees are very slow growing and most that are harvested tend to be small in diameter.
 This results in boards that are often narrow and knotty.

 4/4 Red Cedar (S4S)

 A board foot (bdft.) is a standard of measurement equal to one square foot that is one inch thick.
 This measurement is used to measure the volume of lumber.